kp9001/awesome/README.md

 To set a wallpaper, simply move an image into the directory `~/pictures/wallpapers`.
 If you wish, you may put multiple wallpapers in to the `~/pictures/wallpapers` directory.
 If you do this, then each time you restart awesome, a random one will be selected.
 To change to a new random wallpaper, use `super+ctrl+b`.

+Please refer to the Notes section at the end for important additional notes.

 ## Add ons

 In order to take full advantage of the custom configuration (for instance, screenshots), you will need to install a few more dependencies: